CrypTorch: PyTorch-based Auto-tuning Compiler for Machine Learning with Multi-party Computation: Framework Design

 \subsection{\sys Compiler Backend}

 \sys's backend translates the IR from the earlier stage, which is still \emph{MPC-agnostic}, into an \emph{MPC-specific} graph.
-The output is an executable graph (\texttt{torch.fx.GraphModule}) that can be executed with MPC (Figure~\ref{fig:sys_overview}, rightmost). \sys's backend first converts each IR node to operate on an integer ring by inserting proper encryption, scaling, and truncation.
-Then, it performs MPC-specific translations and lowers each node into a respective runtime.
-In many cases, an operator can be lowered to a non-MPC PyTorch CPU/GPU runtime after a proper code translation, allowing \sys to reuse the PyTorch backend.
-Figure~\ref{fig:sys_overview} (rightmost) shows this---only a few operators are using the MPC runtime (colored in green). \sys currently implements the compiler backend for \cryptenplus (Figure~\ref{fig:pl_overview}, Line 7).
-Other MPC runtimes can be supported in the future by changing the compiler backend.
-Below, we formally describe the translation performed by our compiler backend.
-While the behavior is similar to what other frameworks are doing operationally (sometimes dynamically inside their runtime library~\cite{crypten}), we are the first to formally define the required translations to the best of our knowledge, which we believe have value.
+The output is an MPC-executable graph (Figure~\ref{fig:sys_overview}, rightmost). \sys's backend first converts each IR node to operate on an integer ring (\emph{i.e.}, fixed-point) by inserting proper encryption, scaling, and truncation.
+Then, it performs MPC-specific translations and lowers each node into either a PyTorch CPU/GPU runtime kernel or MPC kernel.
+We provide a formal description of the translation in Section~\ref{app:formal}.
+To the best of our knowledge, we are the first to provide a formal description of the MPC-specific transformations that happen in the backend.
+By default, our prototype uses MPC kernel implementations of CrypTen~\cite{crypten} (with optimizations from Section~\ref{sec:extensibility}).
+Users can choose different MPC kernels by inheriting the abstract \texttt{BaseRuntime} class and implementing abstract functions such as \texttt{mul()} and \texttt{ltz()} (less-than-zero).